-Medical Physics Division & Radiation Oncology Department, Apollo medics Hospital Lucknow, India
+Medical Physics Division & Radiation Oncology Department, Apollo Medics Hospital, Lucknow

-Department of Radiation Oncology, Dr. Ram Manohar Lohia Institute of Medical Sciences, Vibhuti Khand Gomti Nagar, Lucknow -226010
+Department of Radiation Oncology, Dr. Ram Manohar Lohia Institute of Medical sciences, Lucknow, India

-Materials and Methods: Heterogeneous thoracic (HT) phantom was fabricated using rib cage made up of bone equivalent material, kail-wood to mimic lungs and wax to mimic the various body parts.
-The physical density of all these materials used in phantom fabrication was measured and compared with that of the corresponding part of the actual human thorax.
-One beam was planned on the computed tomography (CT) images of the phantom and actual patient thorax region.
+Material and Methods: Heterogeneous thoracic (HT) phantom was fabricated using rib cage madeup of bone equivalent material, kailwood to mimic lungs and wax to mimic various body parts.
+Physical density of all these materials used in phantom fabrication was measured and compared with that of the corresponding part of actual human thorax.
+One beam was planned on the computed tomography (CT) images of phantom and actual patient thorax region.
 Dose distribution in both the plans was measured and analyzed.

-Conclusion: The density and the dose distribution pattern in the HT phantom were similar to that in the actual human thorax region.
+Conclusion: Density and dose distribution pattern in HT phantom were similar to that in actual human thorax region.
 Thus, fabricated HT phantom can be utilized for radiation dosimetry in thoracic cancer patients.
-The materials used to develop HT phantom are easily available in the market at an affordable price and easy to craft.
+The materials used to develop HT phantom are easily available in market at an affordable price and easy to craft.